jcaip/jcaip.github.io/_posts/2017-03-14-Randomness.md

 $$ E[x+y] = E[x] + E[y] $$

 That is, the expected value of the sum is the sum of the expectations.

-### Randomness in Algorithms
-When you have many good choices, just pick one at random.
-Randomness can be used to speed up algorithms and ensure good expected runtime.

 ## Quicksort
 ![quicksort](/images/algs/random/quicksort.png)